sbonaretti/timeSavers/HowTo_Sphinx.md

 ### 2. Adding tracking number to website
 If the website template already includes support for GA tracking number, enter it as indicated in the template instructions (usually in `confy.py`).

-If the website templete does not include support for GA tracking number:
+If the website templete does not include support for GA tracking number (from: https://www.ericholscher.com/blog/2009/apr/5/adding-google-analytics-sphinx-docs/):
 - In the `source` folder, create a fodler `_templates`
 - In `_templates`, create the file `layout.html` and copy/paste these lines:
   ```